-The Yorkie Russell is a cross between two terrier breeds – the Yorkshire Terrier (Yorkie) and the Jack Russel Terrier.
-These are cute, small size dogs with proportionate bodily characteristics, and are covered usually with a long, soft coat.
+The Yorkie Russell is an outcome of crossing the Yorkshire Terrier with the Jack Russel Terrier known for its small size, cute demeanor and fluffy appearance.
 The dog has a round head, dark eyes, floppy ears, medium muzzle, and a bushy tail.
 They make great household pets and are suitable for living in apartments.

 These are dogs known for their friendliness and loyalty, as well as their affection in store for their loved ones.
 Brimming with energy, they would show the same amount of zeal in the presence of all members in their families, including children.

 The Yorkie Russells love attention, and would be sweet to anybody, who would give them some time.
 Those that are getting little attention from their loved ones can even end up being vocal, and would display their need for love by barking and whining.
 It might even get bored to the extent of getting destructive.
 If it is upset, it will signal you by retiring to its bed.

 Though this little dog has an average level of intelligence, they are known to be smart and fearless.
 They can get along with other dogs, though some can be protective and territorial, and might try to show their dominance in the presence of bigger dogs, especially on meeting them for the first time.

 This terrier needs average exercise to burn off their loads of energy.
 They love running and hopping around the house and garden, and it is your duty to support your dog’s instinct.
 Take it out for walking or jogging every day.